Articles

 Ask an Expert

-Why Authenticity in DEI Practices in the Workplace Leads to Good Business
+Why Authentic DEI Practices in the Workplace Leads to Good Business

 In some ways, we’ve been taught from a young age not to bring our authentic selves to work with us.
-You wake up in the morning, put on your business attire, and slip into your business personality.
-In recent years, the shift to working from home as the norm has had a major impact on authenticity in the workplace.
-After all, it’s harder to hide who you are when your partner is strolling by in the background of a Zoom call, or your CEO can see the pile of messy clothes in the corner.
-Moreover, after the murder of George Floyd and corporate America’s $50 billion dollar pledge towards racial justice causes, it’s becoming the norm for companies to take a stand on political and social issues through their marketing communications and speak up on causes they’re aligned with.
+You wake up in the morning, put on your business attire and slip into your business personality.
+In recent years though, it’s become more common for companies to take a stand on political and social issues through their marketing communications and speak up on causes they’re aligned with.
 We’re all getting a little more comfortable with the increasingly blurred lines between work and self.

-There’s something to be said about bringing that authenticity into every part of your life, including your work.
+There’s something to be said about bringing that authenticity into every part of your life —including your work.
 Authenticity can support a genuine connection that better reflects common core values on a human level.
-One key to selling a technology business — whether to a future or current employee, or to an affiliate partner through PartnerStack’s Marketplace — is to find out what brings value to your target audience.
-Upholding similar core values as an employee or as a company can help to attract the best and brightest talent and encourage sales from other businesses with similar company values.
+One key to selling a Saas product is to find out what brings value to your target audience.
+Upholding similar core values can encourage sales from other businesses with similar company values.
 It signals an alignment of core beliefs and empathy towards the human experience.
-It also can increase employee satisfaction and lead to better retention
+And for employees, it can also increase satisfaction and lead to better retention

 side profile of a man with the terms equity, inclusion, and diversity overlaid